EmmanuelSHS/LeetCode/README.md

 	Given n nodes labeled from 0 to n - 1 and a list of undirected edges (each edge is a pair of nodes), write a function to check whether these edges make up a valid tree.

+lint_binary_tree_max_path_sum.py:

+	Given a binary tree, find the maximum path sum.
+The path may start and end at any node in the tree.

+lint_permutations_ii.py:

+	Given a list of numbers with duplicate number in it.
+Find all unique permutations.

+lint_subsets.py:

+	return all subsets of a given list, with each subset a non-descending order.

 ### Divide-and-Conquer
 lint_pow_x_n.py: